Mimetic Explicit Time Discretiztions: Systems of Ordinary Differential Equations

 or in matrix form

 Because the matrix

-is skew adjoint, it must have purely imaginary spectra and the solutions of this system must be made up of oscillatory waves and possibly constant solutions.
-In particular all solutions are bounded in $t$.
-Both $f$ and $g$ are solutions of a second order liner differential equation:
+is skew adjoint, it must have purely imaginary spectra and the solutions of this system must be made up of waves and constant solutions.
+All solutions are bounded in $t$.
+Both $f$ and $g$ are solutions of second order linear wave equations: